lesmana/simple-local-test-runner-for-codingame/README.md

 https://www.codingame.com

-this tool only runs tests. it does not sync with codingame website. you will have to copy your code yourself.
+this tool only runs tests. it does not sync with codingame website. you will have to copy your code and test cases yourself.

 this tool only works for practice puzzles which read input once. it does not work for puzzles that must read input per turn.